Skip to content

 • If you have the master secret, traffic can be decrypted easily

-• If the cipher-suite uses RSA, you can factor n in the key in order to break the encryption on the encrypted pre-master secret and generate the master secret with the client and server randoms
+• If the cipher-suite uses RSA and is sufficiently vulnerable in complexity, you can factor n in the key in order to break the encryption on the encrypted pre-master secret and generate the master secret with the client and server randoms.

 Wireshark SSL Preferences